xarmar/conference-track-management/ThoughtProcess.md

 Yesterday I was able to create the basic class Components for 'Conference', 'Track' and 'Talk'.
 These classes are still missing their methods and I will address that at a later date.
 Right now my focus is on getting all the current unit tests to pass.

-I won't touch the front-end until a later.
+I won't touch the front-end until a later date.
 All the logic needs to be flawless first, otherwise I will be wasting time on UI and the back end logic will fail.

 **Conference**